 - You feel that the water bag has ruptured.

-Some of the commonly asked questions related to bloody show may include:
+One of the most commonly asked questions related to bloody show is:

-In case you experience bloody show monitor the bleeding, the colour of the discharge and the rate and duration of contractions if any will establish if you are going into labour.
+In case you experience a bloody show, you should monitor the bleeding, the colour of the discharge, and the rate and duration of contractions if any.
+This will establish if you are going into labour.
 If you are still in the first or second trimester of your pregnancy and you notice a bright red discharge, contact your doctor immediately as it may imply some serious issue.
-If you are 39 weeks pregnant, with the bloody show but still no contractions, try not to get too worked up.
-It won’t be long before the contractions start!
+If you are 39 weeks pregnant with a bloody show but still no contractions, try not to get too worked up.
+It won’t be long before the contractions start.

-A bloody show in pregnancy may be a sign that things are moving in the right direction.
-Even after the bloody show, there may be sometime before the baby gets delivered.
+A bloody show during pregnancy may be a sign that things are moving in the right direction.
+Even after the bloody show, you may have some time before the baby is delivered.
 So, try to remain calm and lets things progress naturally.